Due to size, the page has been split. WARNING! All spoilers before Rhythm of War are UNMARKED!

 A strange people from beyond the western mountains, where highstorms barely reach.
 Their land is more similar to Earth ecology than the rest of the continent, and they believe that bare stone is sacred and should not be trod upon.

 - Perfect Pacifist People: A dark version.
 They maintain their pacifism by enslaving anyone in their society who takes up arms.
+They apparently weren't always pacifists, though, as at some point in their distant past they invaded the rest of Roshar, which is spoken of in the same breath as the Sunmaker and the Hierocracy in terms of "take over the world" attempts.

 - Proud Merchant Race: Inverted.
-The Shin are an extremely humble merchant race, no word on how proud they are of this fact though.
+The Shin are an extremely humble merchant race.
+No word on how proud they are of this fact though.

 - Reluctant Warrior: Fighting is thought to be an extremely lowly position, as opposed to in Alethkar.